 Yukiko and Buruu (as she names him) quickly develop a bond, as she possesses the ability to communicate with animals mind-to-mind.
 Buruu is hilarious and awesome, and his growing ability to use and understand sarcasm result in some great moments.
 I also love the feral side of things, and sometimes he gets a little “kill them all and eat their eyes” and its always good for a chuckle.

 I enjoyed getting to meet the rebel group, the Kagé.
 They are totes anti-empire and are desperate to try and overthrow the government and the Lotus Guild and return the land to its former glory and unpolluted beauty.
 They offer a mix of cast that include some awesome people like Michi, and some asshats like some of the younger more arrogant rebels.
-They welcome Yuki and Buruu in with open arms, but don’t trust Kin at all.
+They welcome Yuki and Buruu in with open arms and give them time to collect themselves.
 They are the reason Yuki gets hell-bent on vengeance, and they are so ready to take advantage of having her on their side – even if their goals don’t 100% align.

 Yuki starts up a relationship with her guard, Hiro, and that is equal parts great and awful.
 You can feel her becoming attached, but also resigned to the fact that he’s all about honor and the Shogun, and highly unlikely to side with her in her attempts at revenge.
 It is definitely nice to see Yuki have something for herself in the midst of the chaos, though, so there is that.
 I just feel like there is no way for it to end well.